Glossary of Terms and Definitions

 Section - A division of a course, as between one or more instructors, but having the same course title and the same subject matter.

-Semester - An enrollment period of about sixteen to eighteen weeks.
+Semester - An enrollment period of about fifteen to eighteen weeks.

 Semester Credit - A semester credit is 1 and 1/2 times more than a quarter credit (example: a two credit semester course is equal to a three credit quarter course).